 1988 was a presidential election year, and as a life-long political junkie, Mitch Ogulewicz always participated on some level in presidential politics, dating back to his campaign work in Hungry Hill on the candidacy of John Fitzgerald Kennedy.
 However, 1988 was a special year, and in one respect it was special for the same reason as the JFK campaign of 1960.
 As in that election year, the Democrats nominated a candidate from Massachusetts as their presidential standard bearer - Governor Michael S. Dukakis.

-Today, the name Dukakis is one of the most criticized in Massachusetts politics.
-His humiliating loss to George Bush Sr. followed by the deep recession (called by critics “The Dukakis Depression”) which quickly followed his defeat left many Massachusetts residents with a negative final appraisal of the former Governor.
+On Election Day Dukakis went down to a humiliating loss to George Bush Sr. which was then followed by a deep recession (called by critics “The Dukakis Depression”) which left many Massachusetts residents with a negative final appraisal of the former Governor.
 But in 1988 the ultimate disgrace of Dukakis was still in the unknowable future, and locally the Dukakis campaign was the focus of great enthusiasm.
 That was especially true among the politically connected, who had visions of Washington patronage plums dancing in their heads.

 Governor Dukakis was scheduled to accept the Democratic nomination in the southern city of Atlanta, Georgia.
 The official delegates to the convention from Springfield consisted of all of the big name office holders and political celebrities, which did not reach down to include any City Councilors or School Committee members.
 Yet, as the convention approached and the excitement rose Mitch and Albano decided that they would fly down to Atlanta in spite of that.
 They had no credentials or passes that would entitle them to attend a single convention function, but in the heady atmosphere of the moment they decided to head south anyway and at least try to enjoy the convention atmosphere.